BabyFnord/update_wekan/README.md

 # update_wekan

 [WeKan](https://wekan.github.io) is an open-source kanban board.
-This script automates upgrades to installations hosted on Uberspace 7.
+This script automates updates of installations hosted on Uberspace 7.

 ## Getting started